mikrono/tModLoaderWiki_kr_ko/Developing-with-Visual-Studio.md

 # Prerequisites
 1. Download [Visual Studio Community](https://visualstudio.microsoft.com/).
 It is free.
-Don't download Visual Studio Code, that isn't the same thing and not what this tutorial is about.
+If you want to use Visual Studio Code (it isn't the same), see the [specific guide about VS Code](Developing-with-Visual-Studio-Code)
 2. During install, check the `.NET desktop development` workload.
 Nothing else needs to be checked.
 ![](https://i.imgur.com/ZfFjwDt.png)